Best Ways to Regain Custody After Drug Abuse: Understanding Your Rights in Addiction Recovery and Child Custody Cases

 Man in recovery holding his small child

 The standard guiding most Family Law Courts is the child's best interests.
-Judges determining what is most beneficial for the child in a custody case will often consider the following in making their custody ruling:
+Judges determining what is most beneficial for the child in a custody case, particularly when addiction is involved, will often consider the following in making their custody ruling:

 - The child’s age, as younger children need more hands-on care;